Gianni Bugno: Biography

+Post-racing career

 Bugno retired following the 1998 road season and is now a helicopter rescue pilot.
 He piloted a camera helicopter for the Tour of Lombardy, on 20 October 2007, and for the whole of the 2008 Giro d'Italia.
 He ran for a seat in Lombard Regional Council in the Lombard regional election, 2010 for the centre-left coalition of political parties, but he was not elected.

 He has remained involved with the Giro d'Italia by being one of the TV helicopter pilots for the Italian national broadcaster, RAI.

 He is the former president of CPA (Association of Professional Cyclists).
 In November 2012, in the wake of the Lance Armstrong doping scandal, he demanded that an independent anti-doping body be established.
 He stated that the UCI could not be trusted to enforce the rules.
+His son Alessio Bugno was a professional footballer.